JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/getting-started.md

-# Getting Started with RotorDream Camera Server
+# Getting Started with C Pro Camera Server

-**Quick start guide to get your RotorDream camera system up and running.**
+**Quick start guide to get your C Pro camera system up and running.**

 ## Overview

-This guide will help you set up, configure, and start using the RotorDream camera server for the first time, whether you're working with the embedded system or setting up a development environment.
+This guide will help you set up, configure, and start using the C Pro camera server for the first time, whether you're working with the embedded system or setting up a development environment.

 ## Prerequisites